indimail/indimail-mta/README.md

 db-devel, libdb-devel, db4-devel on different systems, just to get Berkeley db installed.
 There is an easy way out to find out what your distribution needs.

-* For RPM based distribtions, locate your .spec file (e.g. indimail-mta.spec in indimail-mta/indimail-mta-x directory, libqmail/libqmail.spec).
+* For RPM based distribtions, locate your .spec file (e.g. indimail-mta.spec in indimail-mta/indimail-mta-x directory, daemontools.spec in indimail-mta/daemontools.spec, ucspi-tcp.spec in indimail-mta/ucspi-tcp-x).
 Open the RPM spec file and look for `BuildRequires`.
 This will tell you what you require for your distribution.
 If there is a specific version of development package required, you will find `%if %else` statements.
 Use dnf / yum / zypper to install your development package.
-* For debian based distribution, locate your debian subdirectory (e.g. indimail-mta/indimail-mtaa-x/debian, libqmail/debian).
-In this directory you will find files with `.dsc` extension.
+* For debian based distribution, locate your debian subdirectory (e.g. indimail-mta/indimail-mta-x/debian, indimail-mta/daemontools/debian, indimail-mta/ucspi-tcp/debian).
+In these directories you will find files with `.dsc` extension.
 Look at the line having `Build-Depends`.
 Use `apt-get install package` to install the package.
 If your debian distribution has few libraries different than the default, you will find a `.dsc` filename with a name corresponding to your distribution. (e.g. indimail-mta-Debain_10.dsc)

 **Note**